Flipper-XFW/Xtreme-Firmware/ReadMe.md

 - Giving the level system a purpose: Right now, each level unlocks a new wallpaper.
 More on that below

-- Clean upgraded code: RM wrote some updates to certain files.
+- Clean upgraded code: Some people wrote updates to certain files.
 These are... painful, to say the least.
 Here its all built with perfection in mind and integrated in a mostly clean way.
 I invite you all to compare the code with theirs.

 - Up2Date: This firmware receives updates from a few repositories, not just from its Upstream.
 If there are functional, but yet un-merged Pull requests on another flipper firmware that are good, they will be in here!